NYPL/discovery-sandbox/README.md

 - `OPEN_LOCATIONS` is a comma-delimited list of strings.
 If set to anything other than an empty string, only locations matching one of these strings will be displayed.

-- `HOLD_REQUEST_NOTIFICATION`: This can be any string, not including html, which will be added as a notification to the `HoldRequest` landing page, and the EDD page.
+- `HOLD_REQUEST_NOTIFICATION`: This can be any string, including html, which will be added as a notification on the `HoldRequest` landing page and the EDD page.

 - `SEARCH_RESULTS_NOTIFICATION`: Same as above, but will be added on the `SearchResults` page